Home > Winter

 For many locations, a waterproof range of 8,000 to 10,000 mm works well for mild to moderate precipitation.

-Among the most waterproof snowboard jackets on our list is the Jones Women’s Shralpinist Stretch Recycled Jacket with 30,000 mm protection, which is one of our top-shelf choices for sustainable design and backcountry use.
+Among the most waterproof snowboard jackets on our list is the Jones Women’s Shralpinist Stretch Recycled Jacket with 30,000mm of protection, which is a top-shelf design built sustainably and for off-piste missions.

 Choosing a snowboard jacket with a variety of pockets will also help make sure you have a spot for your phone that doesn’t get in the way as you ride or tinker with your bindings; (photo/Eric Phillips)

-Various chemical treatments can be used on the exterior face textile of fabrics to make snowboard jackets water resistant.
-The treatment changes the surface texture of the fabric and allows water to collect in droplets or beads, which then roll away.
+Various chemical treatments can be applied to the exterior face of fabrics to increase water resistance.
+The treatment changes the surface texture of the fabric and allows water to collect in droplets or beads that roll away.
+Over time, the treatment can wear off with use and may need to be reapplied.

-Some eco-friendly products are challenging the industry norm by achieving a Durable Water Repellent (DWR) without the use of chemicals that also never need to be reproofed.
-For instance, some jackets use Teflon Ecoelite PFC-free DWR, while other brands still use traditional chemical-based DWR, which will need to be reapplied every season or so.
-Make sure you know which type of DWR your jacket has so you can be prepared to reapply the water resistance if necessary and so that you’re more aware of the chemicals you personally wear.
+A movement of eco-friendly products is challenging the industry norm by achieving a Durable Water Repellent (DWR) without the use of toxic chemicals.
+Some also never need to be reproofed.
+For instance, some jackets use Teflon Ecoelite PFC-free DWR, while other brands still use traditional chemical-based DWR, which needs to be reapplied every season or so.
+Make sure you know which type of DWR your jacket has so you can be prepared to reapply the water resistance if necessary and so that you’re aware of the chemicals.

 The length of arms on snowboard jackets combined with a sturdy wrist cuff closure will help keep snow from riding up the outerlayer; (photo/Eric Phillips)